Waivers Under the Adam Walsh Act (AWA)

 Adam Walsh Act Waiver

-If a petitioner wants a waiver under the Adam Walsh Act, then USCIS will conduct a no risk determination.
+If a petitioner wants an Adam Walsh Act waiver, then USCIS will conduct a no risk determination.
 The petitioner must demonstrate to the USCIS adjudicator that despite the conviction, the petitioner poses no risk to the beneficiary.
-The petitioner may support this claim by submitting evidence, including:
+The petitioner may support this claim by submitting evidence, including but not limited to:

 - Proof of community involvement or military service